Rohan17nagar/elbridge/README.md

 Run `python run.py --config=defaults.json`.
 You'll need to download the appropriate datasets (see `data.md` for more information).

 To run on condor, run `condor_submit condor.sub`.

+## Open Questions

+* Why does the algorithm always plateau at 0?
+  * This means that the smallest district has population 0.
+Maybe ignore any block group of size 0?
+These can then be retrofitted back into the output, or ignored entirely.
+  * It could also mean that the minimum-size heuristic isn't a very good one.
+*